 |They want to tell you what’s going on.||You may feel the need to downplay the situation or be overly positive as a way of comforting them.||Just try to listen.
 Say things like “you understand” or “that must be hard.”
 This is because if they could be positive, they would.
 And saying it’s not that bad makes them think you are discrediting their feelings.|

 It’s tough to be a partner and not to try and fix things.
 But sometimes, the more we try to fix a situation, the worse we can make it.
 It’s almost better to ride the storm if possible.
 But having said that, there is one more thing to consider, and that’s yourself.

 The toughest part about the entire situation is managing your own health while also considering your partners.
 It can be draining and frustrating to constantly calculate your actions and words while also being true to yourself.

 Depending on the longevity of the relationship and the seriousness of it plays a major factor.
 If you are married and have kids, there is more to the equation to consider.
 If this is a new relationship, then maybe it’s better to take a break and pick up at a time where your partner is healthy and ready to contribute.
 It also depends on the severity of the depression and whether it’s declining or getting better.

 Dealing with a loved one who suffers from depression is hard on everyone, not just the person with the illness.
 It can be tough to play a supportive role where the reactions must be constantly thought out.

-Sometimes a good solution for the partner who is trying to be supportive is to consider having their own therapist or someone they can talk to because talking to their partner may not be the best idea.
+Sometimes a workable solution for the partner who is trying to be supportive is to consider having their own therapist or someone they can talk to because talking to their partner may not be the best idea.
 This would bring your partner back to that burden, feeling if they think you need to vent about your situation with them.

-Empathy is the most important thing to remember both for your partner and not being hard on yourself.
+Empathy is the most important thing to remember, both for your partner and not being hard on yourself.
 There is no right and wrong.
 There is just trying to navigate a difficult situation with as much compassion as possible.